The cars : SIMCA 1100

 The 1100 was, without doubt, a huge success for SIMCA on the French market.
 With over two million built and a 15-year production run, it should be remembered as one of France’s more significant cars.
 In technical terms, it was also at the cutting edge when it was launched, offering front-wheel-drive allied with hatchback versatility in a class that had yet to be fully converted to the benefits of that extra door.

 To put that into perspective, here is a list of other important family hatchbacks and when they were launched:

 As can be seen, SIMCA really did get the jump on its immediate opposition.
 The Renault 16 and Maxi really belonged in the class up from the 1100, and the only comparable car to see the light of day around the same time as the SIMCA 1100 was the Autobianchi Primula…

 The SIMCA’s challenge was never really met convincingly until the Volkswagen Golf was launched some seven years later.
 Even as late as 1973, major European manufacturers were launching small saloons without hatchbacks: one only has to look at the three-box Fiat 128 (1970), Citroen GS (1970), Alfa Romeo Alfasud (1971) and Austin Allegro (1973) to see just how many companies missed the boat.

 So what was the 1100’s legacy?
-Take your pick: first GTi, the true creator of the Golf class, or the Horizon…
+Take your pick: first GTi, the true creator of the Volkswagen Golf class, or perhaps the rattly Talbot Horizon…